Difference Between OST and PST Files and How to Troubleshoot Them

 What Is an OST File?:

 An OST(Offline Storage Table) is a data file created by Microsoft Outlook to store mailbox data in your local drive.
-It allows to access their emails, calendar, and contacts without connectivity if you made changes offline in OST file then it will sync when connection restored.
-OST files are primarily used in Microsoft Exchange Server, Outlook 365 or IMAP accounts operating in cached Exchange Mode.
+It allows users to access their emails, calendar, and contacts without an internet connection.
+If you make changes offline in an OST file, it will sync when the connection is restored.OST files are primarily used in Microsoft Exchange Server, Outlook 365 or IMAP accounts operating in cached Exchange Mode.
 This allows users to work offline, with changes syncing automatically once the connection is restored.

 Features of OST File